 Step out of your comfort zone

 The first step towards achieving your ideal job is to start looking for it.
 It sounds simple, but often this is often the part people struggle with most.
-Motivation and interest in are the most important parts of looking for a change.
+Motivation and interest are the most important parts of looking for a change.
 Without them your search will soon run out of steam, so don’t hesitate to show off the fact that you have both.

 You should try to discover new places and meet new people that you want to be associated with.
-Present yourself as the desirable candidate.
+Present yourself as a desirable candidate.
 Send your application to companies that you really want to work for, no matter if there is a vacancy or not.
 It shows a genuine desire to work for them.

 Every step towards success requires taking big decisions and essential risks, and if you want a real change you should start as soon as you can.
 If you stay in the same circle, don’t be surprised when the circle doesn’t change.